Legislation, regulations and guidelines

 The state and Northern Territory governments collect royalties on mineral production in return for granting the right to private businesses to exploit mineral resources within their jurisdictions.
 With limited exceptions, these take the form of output-based royalties imposed as a percentage of the value of production or, less commonly, the volume of production.
 Royalty payments are a deduction for company income tax purposes.

 Royalty systems on minerals across Australian states and the Northern Territory vary by both jurisdiction and commodity.
-A comparison across commodities is provided in Section 18 - Taxation in the publication 'Minerals and petroleum in Australia - a guide for investors'.
+Further information on minerals specific taxation may be found in Section 18 - Taxation in the publication 'Minerals and petroleum in Australia - a guide for investors'.